Hearts of Iron IV: Reception

 IGN wrote a positive review, describing it as "an incredibly complex World War II simulation that will require potentially hundreds of hours to master, both in-game and poring over wiki articles that read like an economics textbook", but adding that "the payoff is brilliant for those willing to put in the time to learn".
 The review praised the layout, writing "thanks to an unusually striking look and clean, easily navigable interface, the biggest challenges Hearts of Iron 4 presents us with are the good kind: strategic planning, division composition, and fine-tuning economic and political policies".
 IGN went on to conclude that Hearts of Iron IV "is a strong contender for the title of the ultimate armchair-general game.
 The biggest problems I can point to are almost all performance-related, putting a slow, frustrating finale on what is otherwise an ingeniously detailed strategic stimulation of just about every aspect of 20th-century global warfare".

 A review in PC Gamer described it as a "unique, beautiful, thrilling wargame", specifically praising its frontline system and production mechanics, but also criticising the ideology system for being too bland, and finding that combat was somewhat unintuitive, writing "while I found several flaws when I stood close to the tapestry, it's important to remember that Hearts of Iron 4 exists to encompass the whole sweep of the war".

 Polygon praised the openness of the game, writing that "Hearts of Iron 4 goes a step further, allowing players to take control of nearly every single nation-state in the world during the same period.
 If you want to play as Eleazar López Contreras, a Venezuelan fascist with two army divisions and 12 fighter planes to his name, you can give it a go".

 In 2022, six years after the game's release and shortly after the By Blood Alone expansion, Hearts of Iron IV hit a concurrent player record of about 70,000, owing to a week-long deal that temporarily made the game free-to-play.
 The year prior, the game had reached a record of 68,000.

+Ban in China

+Hearts of Iron IV was banned in China on November 2, 2017, shortly before the announcement of the Waking The Tiger expansion for "a claim that the game does not comply with local law."
+This is despite Tencent, a Chinese game-developer, buying 10% of Paradox interactive on May 27, 2016.

+China had previously banned Hearts of Iron in 2004 for "distorting historical facts" by depicting Tibet, Manchukuo and West Xinjiang as sovereign countries and for having Japan control Taiwan, all of which were fact but did not comply with China's mandates over spin.